Q: What is the CC Certificate?

 Q: How do I create an MA 150 for my department?

-Once you are familiar with the CC program, talk to your department Chair or Undergraduate Director to clarify your department’s process for creating new permanent courses.
-Meet with the CC staff to review ideas for the syllabus.
+Once you are familiar with the C&C program, talk to your department Chair or Undergraduate Director to clarify your department’s process for creating new permanent courses.
+Meet with the C&C staff to review ideas for the syllabus.
 Study the UWM GER criteria carefully, especially the requirements for documenting assessment on the proposed syllabus.
-Work with the department to create a Course Approval Request (CAR) form, which must be reviewed by the CC Director.
+Work with the department to create a Course Approval Request (CAR) form, which must be reviewed by the C&C Director, Dr. Rachel Buff.
 Submit the final CAR form for approval by UWM’s Academic Program and Curriculum Committee.